Super Lawyers

 Below are some recent medical studies on hypertonia/stiff babies.

 • Case study on the use of intensive pediatric neurorehabilitation in the treatment of kernicterus by Jessie Mann et al., Journal of Clinical Movement Disorders, 2020.
 Kernicterus, a result of untreated jaundice, is one condition that causes hypertonia.
 This case study looks at one instance of a boy with kernicterus and how his condition was treated.
 A treatment plan for this condition may include occupational, speech, and physical therapy.
-The boy in this case study was also being treated with stem cell therapy.
+The boy in this case study was also treated with stem cell therapy.
 Researchers found he had success with an intensive, four hours per day for three weeks of therapy.

 • Management of hypertonia in cerebral palsy by Nickolas Nahm et al., Current Opinion in Pediatrics, 2018.
 This article is a review of the treatments available to treat hypertonia.
 Though these treatments are specific to cerebral palsy patients, many apply to other children and adults who suffer from hypertonia.
 These treatments include botulinum toxin (Botox) injections, baclofen, and rhizotomy surgery.
 According to the authors, the best course of treatment depends on the patient and their goals.

 • Neonatal hypertonia–a diagnostic challenge” by Anthony Hart et al., Developmental Medicine & Child Neurology, 2014.
 This study is one of the most comprehensive overviews of the diagnosis of newborn hypertonia.
-The authors present a diagnostic approach in the form of a flow chart to help healthcare providers in the difficult process of diagnosing this condition.
+The authors present a diagnostic approach in the form of a flow chart to help healthcare providers in the complicated process of diagnosing this condition.
 Diagnosis is based on family history, medical history, and current symptoms.
 For each possible diagnosis, the authors diagram the corresponding age of onset, symptoms, and what to test for.

 Contact Miller & Zois About Birth Injuries